surfliner/surfliner-mirror/docs/themanual/surfliner_schema/houndstooth.md

 > names.
 SurflinerSchema!Houndstooth does not allow this; define a separate
 > property with the same name and different availability instead.
 >
-> Samvera!Houndstooth defines a `controlled_values` property for defining a
-> property’s controlled values.
-SurflinerSchema!Houndstooth does not support
-> this yet.
->
 > Samvera!Houndstooth defines a `sample_value` property for defining an example
 > value for the property.
 SurflinerSchema!Houndstooth does not support this yet.
 >
 > Samvera!Houndstooth defines a `property_uri` property for defining a URI which
 > is associated with the property.
 SurflinerSchema!Houndstooth does not support
 > this yet.
->
-> Samvera!Houndstooth defines a `range` property for defining a class constraint
-> on property values.
-SurflinerSchema!Houndstooth does not support this yet, and
-> presently only really supports RDF literal values.
 >
 > Samvera!Houndstooth defines a `syntax` property for documenting (for humans)
 > an advisory syntax for property values.
 SurflinerSchema!Houndstooth does not